MuthukumarA/sqllite_ef_multitenant/README.md

 Database:
-Haven't included Database scripts. can ficgure it with the property from models
+Haven't included Database scripts. can figure it out using the properties from models